One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 The Rosetta Stone on display at The British Museum in London, England, jetsettingfools.com

 Kick off your day with a coffee and breakfast from one of London’s hip cafes, like Drury 188-189 or Victoria House Coffee.
-Once properly nourished, enter the rave-worth British Museum.
+Once nourished, enter the rave-worthy British Museum.

-Be sure to grab the useful map at the entrance that outlines a 1-hour and 3-hour self-guided tour.
+Be sure to grab a useful map at the entrance that outlines a 1-hour and 3-hour self-guided tour.
 Otherwise, you could wind up spending the entire day entranced in the exhibits!

 View from Primrose Hill, London in 7 Days, England, UK